SAP/terraform-provider-btp/docs/data-sources/subaccount_service_instance.md

 page_title: "btp_subaccount_service_instance Data Source - terraform-provider-btp"
 subcategory: ""
 description: |-
-  Gets details about a specific provisioned service instance such as its name, id, platform to which it belongs, the last operation performed, and more.
+  Gets details about a specific provisioned service instance, such as its name, id,  platform to which it belongs, and the last operation performed.
 ---

 # btp_subaccount_service_instance (Data Source)

-Gets details about a specific provisioned service instance such as its name, id, platform to which it belongs, the last operation performed, and more.
+Gets details about a specific provisioned service instance, such as its name, id,  platform to which it belongs, and the last operation performed.

 ## Example Usage